Communications ToolBox: Description

 The CRM provided the Mac with its first centralized repository to register and enumerate serial devices.
-Early Mac's only had two serial ports and with the later Mac's allowing expandability including serial port cards, the CRM filled a critical hole in the Mac OS software architecture.
+Early Macs only had two serial ports and with later Macs allowing expandability, including serial port cards, the CRM filled a critical hole in the Mac OS software architecture.
 Device manufacturers would create a pair of drivers that provided the same interface as Apple's built-in serial port drivers (but named differently from .AIn/.AOut .BIn/.BOut) and register these drivers with the CRM.

-The Connection, File Transfer and Terminal Manager's all worked with their respective tools which were dynamically loaded code modules providing the interface between the Manager-specific API and the code implementing the particular functionality.
+The Connection, File Transfer and Terminal Managers all worked with their respective tools which were dynamically loaded code modules providing the interface between the Manager-specific API and the code implementing the particular functionality.
 In this manner, an application could be written "agnostically" without implementation-specific knowledge of any particular data connection, file transfer, or terminal emulation protocols.
 In addition, these tools also provided a set of system-wide standard UI implementations that could be automatically invoked and used for configuration.

 Connection Tools provided a byte-oriented communication channel interface, implementing basic functionality such as opening/closing a connection, reading/writing data, as well as callbacks to implement a user interface.

 Terminal Tools implemented the character conversion and command string interpretation needed to support any sort of terminal emulator (mainly text terminals, graphics terminal tools were never released), and would be responsible for handling rendering into a QuickDraw GrafPort, user interactions including copying text out of the terminal buffer, and managing keystrokes to send terminal-specific control strings.

 File Transfer Tools implemented all of the underlying implementation details involved with file transfers as well as providing callbacks to implement a user interface.

 Applications could use either a subset or all of the CTB Managers.
 A typical terminal emulator application would use all of them, connecting a Connection Tool selected in the Connection Manager to Terminal Tool in the Terminal Manager, and then periodically using a File Transfer Tool in the File Transfer Manager on user request.
 Such was the case for common terminal emulators like VersaTerm and MacTerminal.
 However, another application might use only one of these, say the Connection Manager to set up communications.
 QuickMail and Eudora are well-known examples.
 Applications typically used the GUI elements supplied by the Managers to handle user interaction, but could also enumerate the tools on their own to provide a custom GUI.